rgeyer/cat-and-rcl/README.md

 it will be marked Yellow.

 When a test with this tag completes in the specified state it will be marked Green

+### test_operation:<operation name>=(completed|failed)
+You might wanna have a single CAT with multiple test cases.
+If so, create the CAT and create one special operation for each test case.
+Use this tag to specify the operation name to run, and the expected outcome.